Parse Trees Guided LLM Prompt Compression: Related Work

 Specifically, \cite{gilbert2023semantic} directly employs LLMs to compress the given prompt, and this work then analyzes the ability of LLMs in retaining semantics and understanding contents after compression; \cite{chuang2024learning} trains an encapsulation model with a semantic loss and a reward function, and the trained model is then adopted to generate the compressed prompt.

 Selective compression, on the other hand, selects a portion of the original prompt as the compressed prompt, which can better preserve the original contents and avoid hallucinations.

 Some selective compression methods directly employ an existing pretrained language model to evaluate the importance of tokens.
 Selective-Context \cite{li2023compressingcontextenhanceinference} obtains the compressed prompt by retaining tokens with higher information entropy, which is computed by a pretrained language model.
-Then, LLMLingua \cite{jiang2023llmlingua} further introduces the budget controller, iterative token-level compression, and distribution alignment for a better a information entropy estimation and a higher compression rate.
-Apart from them, other selective compression methods try to train a new model to evaluate the importance of tokens. \cite{pan2024llmlingua} trains a model to learn the token compression given by the GPT4. \cite{jung2024discrete} exploits reinforcement learning to train a model for deciding which tokens to remove, and \cite{huang2023boosting} also uses reinforcement learning to train a model for pruning the prompt with the chain-of-thought style.
+Then, LLMLingua \cite{jiang2023llmlingua} further introduces the budget controller, iterative token-level compression, and distribution alignment for a better information entropy estimation and a higher compression rate.
+Later, LongLLMLingua \cite{jiang2023longllmlingua} additionally employs a question-aware approach.
+Apart from them, other selective compression methods try to train a new model to evaluate the importance of tokens.
+LLMLingua2\cite{pan2024llmlingua} trains a model to learn the token compression given by the GPT4. \cite{jung2024discrete} exploits reinforcement learning to train a model for deciding which tokens to remove, and \cite{huang2023boosting} also uses reinforcement learning to train a model for pruning the prompt with the chain-of-thought style.

 Distinguished from previous selective compression works, this work tries to transform the prompt compression problem of selecting tokens as the tree pruning problem.
 During such transformation, we consider linguistic rules, hierarchical structure of prompts, and human writing logic, while building the tree and updating the values of nodes for tree pruning.